Configuration

 COPINANCEOS_GEMINI_API_KEY=your-api-key-hereLLM Provider Setup

-Copinance OS supports multiple LLM providers for agentic workflows.
+Copinance OS supports multiple LLM providers for agent workflows.
 You can use either Gemini (cloud-based) or Ollama (local).

 Gemini API (Cloud-based)